ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-error-response title="Example of Error Response with Problem Details."}

-Note to RFC Editor: In the figure above, please replace "TBD" with the unsigned integer assigned as key value to the Custom Problem Detail entry "ace-error" (see {{iana-problem-details}}).
-Then, please delete this paragraph.

 When the ACE framework is used with CBOR for encoding message payloads, the following applies.

 * It is RECOMMENDED that authorization servers, clients, and resource servers support the payload format defined in this section.